Pre-Health Winter Break Program 2022-23

 To complete the Sophomore Check-In, students will take the following steps:

 - Watch the Sophomore Check-In Webinar.
-This occurs in the Fall semester of sophomore year after the program launch for the year (September 20th).
+This occurs in the winter break of sophomore year after the program launch for the year (Dec.
+8)

 - Complete the Sophomore Check-In forms via Slate account.
 Forms include the following exercises with detailed guidance: